qiaeru/phpbb-language-fr/language/fr/README.md

 Authors
 -------

-The list of authors notable for their contributions to the language package.
+The full list of authors notable for their feedbacks and contributions to the language package.

+Special thanks to all contributors who helped to improve the language package.
+Any kind of support is greatly appreciated.

 #### Author

-The language package is localized and maintained by [Maël Soucaze] [1].
+  - [Maël Soucaze] [1].

 #### Contributors

-Special thanks to all contributors who helped to improve the language package.
-Any kind of support is greatly appreciated.

   - Bernard Andrieux
   - Citillara